haowang-astro/jetsimpy/docs/source/index.rst

     quickstart
     hydro
     afterglow
+    custom
+    weighted

 jetsimpy
 ========
-*jetsimpy* is a Gamma-ray burst afterglows modeling tool designed for arbitrary angular energy and Lorentz factor profile.
+**jetsimpy** is a Gamma-ray burst afterglows modeling tool designed for arbitrary angular energy and Lorentz factor profile.
 It includes the hydrodynamic simulation of the relativistic jet, and the synchrotron radiation on top of it.

 Installation
 ============